-- 1. Complete three (3) activities in your manual.
-(The Vet Science manual says to complete seven (7) activities; please disregard). - 2.
+- 1. Encouraged to complete three (3) activities in your manual. - 2.
 Attend county workshops, when available. - 3.
-Turn in your completed record sheets to your club leader to sign. - 4.
+Recommended to turn in your completed record sheets to your club leader to sign. - 4.
 All posters, notebooks, and display boards must include a reference list indicating where information was obtained, giving credit to original author.